cs3216/cs3216.github.io/coursework/product-design/index.md

 <iframe width="736" height="414" src="https://www.youtube.com/embed/JMjozqJS44M?start=124" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 Wireframes are ["low-fidelity" designs](https://www.nngroup.com/articles/ux-prototype-hi-lo-fidelity/).
 This means that they should _not_ contain any design-specific elements such as colours, font or unnecessary details like user-generated content and images.
 These distract from the aspects that are more important at this current stage of development, and slow down the speed at which they are produced.
-Instead, focus on relative size and position of elements, key user interface elements, and interactions such as which elements can be clicked or tapped, dragged, and so on.
+Instead, focus on the relative size and position of elements, key user interface elements, and interactions such as which elements can be clicked or tapped, dragged, and so on.

 ![Example Mobile Wireframe](img/wireframe-mobile.jpg)

 <small>Source: <https://www.flickr.com/photos/anthonyarmendariz/4448219885/in/pool-1070674@N20/></small>

 Whichever tool you use to design your wireframes, make sure you can "transition" from different screens and states easily.
-If you are designing on PowerPoint, this means making each screen or state a slide, and if you are designing on paper, use a different page for each screen, and sticky notes for modals, popups and other ephemeral UI elements.
-Tools like InVision allow for [interactive user flows](https://invis.io/VNNLOH33K25#/163621461_Inbox) which you may use for user testing, but may take longer to build and are not required until Milestone 7.
+If you are designing on PowerPoint, this means making each screen or state a slide, and if you are designing on paper, use a different page for each screen and sticky notes for modals, popups and other ephemeral UI elements.
+Tools like InVision allow for [interactive user flows](https://invis.io/VNNLOH33K25#/163621461_Inbox), which you may use for user testing but may take longer to build and are not required until Milestone 7.
 When you create your design, keep your user personas in mind.

 This set of wireframes will be shown to the user during testing.
-As such, keep a copy without the links between buttons and screens, and without more than one screen showing at once - after all, users can't do that in the actual app!
-(You may use these annotations or comments for your own reference, but remember to hide them before starting user testing.)
+As such, keep a copy without the links between buttons and screens and without more than one screen showing at once - after all, users can't do that in the actual app!
+(You may add annotations or comments for your own reference, but remember to hide them before starting user testing.)

 ![Example Web Wireframe](img/wireframe-web.jpg)

 <small>Source: <https://www.flickr.com/photos/mockupbuilder/12987528713/in/pool-ilovewireframes/></small>

 <div class="box">
   <strong class="milestone-counter">Milestone 5a:</strong> Design the first draft of your wireframes and save them under a folder named "Draft 1a".
 Your wireframes should adhere to the requirements above.
-If your draft is hand drawn, scan or take a high-quality photo of it (make sure all important details are visible).
+If your draft is hand-drawn, scan or take a high-quality photo of it (make sure all important details are visible).
 </div>

 Now, on top of your wireframes, sketch out the user flows for each of the major features you have listed above, e.g. links between buttons and screens.
 You may have more than one flow for each feature, and the flow can even start from outside your app.
 Similar to before, keep your user personas in mind when designing the user flows.
 Please keep these user flows as a separate copy, and you may bring all the screens together in a single document / image to better illustrate the flows between different screens.